5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 You just click on "Okay" and the drivers will be re-installed.
 After the obligatory reboot, everything will be back to normal.

 ## Notes
-- Patching in drivers on the system partition breaks its security seal.
-This affects System Updates.
+- Installing drivers on the system partition breaks its security seal.
+This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
-- Every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
+- After each Systm Update, the Drivers have to be re-installed.
+OCLP should take care of it.

 ## Credits
 - Acidanthera for OpenCore, OCLP and numerous Kexts